-Method: the grapes are pressed without de-stemming, after macerating for roughly 12 hours, carried out directly in the press with enzymes.
-The juice obtained is then filtered and fermented in an autoclave under pressure until it reaches roughly 5 degrees of alcohol and an excess pressure of about 1 to 1.20 bar.
-It is then chilled to 0 ° c to stop the fermentation; this is followed by filtering, cold stabilization, a second filtration, and finally it is bottled; the must is filtered only 2 times
+Method: the grapes are pressed without destemming, after a pellicular maceration of about 12 hours, carried out directly in the press in the presence of enzymes; the must obtained is then clarified and fermented in an autoclave under pressure, until it reaches about 5 degrees of alcohol and an overpressure of about 1 to 1.20 bar, after which it is cooled to 0°C to stop fermentation; this is followed by filtration, cold stabilization, a second filtration, and finally bottling; the must is filtered only 2 times

-Minimum aging in bottle: 10 – 15 days after bottling
+Minimum time in bottle: 10 – 15 days after bottling

 Aging potential: maximum 2 years